Mdran2112/image_classification_serving/README.md

 The API has two endpoints:

 #### POST  /classifier/predictions
-Make predictions for a batch of images, using am image classification model.
+Make predictions for a batch of images, using an image classification model.
 Requires a json body with this schema:
 ```
 {
    "images": [
       {
          "image_id": 0,    // image identification [int]
-         "img_base64": ...    // string of encoded image in base64 [int]
+         "img_base64": ...    // string of encoded image in base64 [str]
       },
       {
          "image_id": 1,